 Marathon Nextgen Realty Limited’s Q1 FY26 results are a testament to its operational strength and strategic foresight.
 While quarterly sales and earnings showed robust growth, the successful ₹900 Crore

-QIP leading to a net cash position and the ongoing amalgamation scheme are the true game-changers.
+QIP leading to a net cash positive position and the ongoing amalgamation scheme are the true game-changers.

 The company is not just performing well; it’s actively reshaping its financial structure and asset base for accelerated, sustainable growth.
 For investors looking at Indian real estate, Marathon Nextgen represents a compelling story: a long-standing player injecting new energy, armed with a strong balance sheet and a massive, diversified land bank, ready to capitalize on India’s domestic growth trajectory.
-The focus now shifts to the efficient execution of the amalgamation and the steady development of its vast future pipeline.
+The focus now shifts to the efficient execution of the amalgamation and the steady development of its vast future pipeline, aligning with the broader preference for domestic-growth themes in the current market climate.